websemantics/awesome-ant-design/README.md

 ## Applications

-A list of mature apps built with Ant Design,
+A list of mature apps built with Ant Design.

 - [Eevee](https://github.com/pizn/eevee) - Based on Github page online editing blog platform.
 The project is based React, Ant Design and GitHub API.
 - [Productivity Application](https://github.com/dhruv-kumar-jha/productivity-frontend) - Kanban style, Trello inspired Productivity application built using React, Ant Design and other fantastic modules.

 ## Frameworks

-A list of frameworks using Ant Design,
+A list of frameworks using Ant Design.

 - [R2](https://github.com/dog-days/r2) - Framework to scaffold apps based on [Ant Design React Components](http://ant.design/#/docs/react/introduce) that is built with React and Redux.
 R2 comes with a page builder, layout manager and many other features that will speed up the development process.
 Check out the [demo app](https://console.topvdn.com).
 You will need to register and validate email to view the admin panel.

 ## Boilerplates

-A list of starter projects and boilerplates built with Ant Design,
+A list of starter projects and boilerplates built with Ant Design.

 - [Antd Admin](https://github.com/zuiidea/antd-admin) - A admin dashboard application demo built upon Ant Design and Dva.js.
 - [React SPA](https://github.com/JasonBai007/reactSPA) - Building SPA with React, Router, ES6, Fetch, Babel, Webpack, Npm, MockJs, FontAwesome, AnimateCSS, Ant Design, LESS and jQuery.